Sexual orientation and gender identity in the United States military: Cross-dressers

 In 2012 transvestism was included in a list of conditions which disqualified individuals for service under the Department of Defense Instruction 6130.03.
 The ban dates back to 1961.
 The repeal of Don't ask, don't tell did not allow cross-dressers to serve openly in the armed forces.
-Since cross-dressing is sometimes conflated with attempts by transgender people to transition there have been instances of people being discharged for cross-dressing or rejected from service altogether when trying to enlist for past cross-dressing.
+Since cross-dressing is sometimes conflated with attempts by transgender people to transition, there have been instances of people being discharged for cross-dressing or rejected from service altogether when trying to enlist due to past cross-dressing.

 As of 2021, transvestism is still grounds for discharge, or denial of service in the US Military.

 By service

 Air Force

-In 2013 it was revealed that Mike Rosebush, who then oversaw the “Character and Leadership” coaching program of the Air Force Academy, had previously worked as an ex-gay therapist, and as the vice president of the ex-gay-therapy-supporting Focus on the Family Institute.
+In 2013 it was revealed that Mike Rosebush, who then oversaw the "Character and Leadership" coaching program of the Air Force Academy, had previously worked as an ex-gay therapist, and as the vice president of the ex-gay-therapy-supporting Focus on the Family Institute.